 The recipe is fairly straightforward.
 Lindsay at Pinch of Yum suggests using exactly 6.75 ounces of all-purpose flour for best results, which I weigh on the postal scale from my office.
 If you don’t have a scale, measure 1 1/2 cups by lightly scooping the flour in the cup and using a knife to level the top.

-Here’s a trick for easier weighing: Put your bowl on the scale, and then turn the machine on.
+Pro Tip for weighing ingredients: Put your bowl on the scale, and then turn the machine on.
 That way the weight showing for the flour you add won’t include the weight of your bowl.

 Mix the melted butter with regular and brown sugar, add an egg and vanilla, whisk together flour, baking soda and salt, and combine the ingredients with an electric mixer until the dough comes together.
 It’s not especially stiff, making it easy to shape the cookies.